jonaskello/virtual-pinball/wpc-cabinet/README.md

 ## Cabinet Joints

 There are several ways to make the cabinet joints.
-The original way is to use "lock mitre joints" but they require a special routing bit.
-Newer cabinets like my LOTR uses a simpler joint.
-You can just make butt joints without any angles, just make sure to adjust the measurements accordingly.
+The original way it was done in WPC cabinets is to use "lock mitre joints" but they require a special routing [bit](https://www.verktygsproffsen.se/produkt/Cobolt-Hornforbindningsfras-med-12-mm-skaft).
+Newer cabinets like my Stren LOTR uses a simpler joint.
+Another option is to just make butt joints without any angles, just make sure to adjust the measurements accordingly.

+About lock mitre joints, see this [image](mitre-lock-joint.jpg) from this [thread](https://pinside.com/pinball/forum/topic/peanuts-pinball).
+Also see [this image](http://pinballmakers.com/wiki/index.php/File:Mitre-bit.png) from this [page](http://pinballmakers.com/wiki/index.php/Construction).
+And [this page](https://howtobuildapinballmachine.wordpress.com/tag/miter-lock/) has some more information.

 # Components